 - Increase the minutes spent walking each day

 7. Keep your spirits up by being mindful of post-op progress

 Some patients get discouraged and frustrated by limited mobility after surgery.
 This is normal.
 Keeping track of your progress can help you have a positive outlook, which may reduce stress and make recovery easier.
 Remember, you won’t be limited in mobility forever.
 It’s only temporary.

 Knowing what to expect can help.
 By Day 14, the worst is behind you.
 Hopefully you have been walking the first two weeks after surgery.
 Now that you are on your way to healing, you should be walking fully upright at this point.
 Most discomfort will have passed by now.
 However, marked swelling will still be present.
 As each week passes, you will regain more ability to start getting back to your life.
 Patience is key.

 8. Listen to your body

 While there are exercises to repair torn abdominals naturally, some women need the help of surgery.
 If your tummy tuck also involved repairing torn ab muscles (diastasis recti), core exercise after surgery can help.
-The best exercises for diastasis recti help strengthen the body core.
+Exercises for diastasis recti help strengthen the body core.
 However, it’s imperative to wait at least 4 weeks after muscle repair surgery before starting exercise to strengthen and repair torn abdominals.

-Core exercises such as bridges and leg raises are among the best exercises after tummy tuck with muscle repair.
+Core exercises such as bridges and leg raises may be beneficial after recovering from a tummy tuck with muscle repair.
 Dr. Beldholm recommends avoiding exercises that cause intra-abdominal pressure for at least 4 weeks.
 Examples include sit ups or straining exercises, such as heavy weight lifting.
 The ab muscles need time to heal.